RIA-JMTC secures fuel hoses for critical power systems, unlocking backlog of parts

 |0

-This work, RIA-JMTC secures fuel hoses for critical power systems, unlocking backlog of parts [Image 6 of 6], by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, RIA-JMTC secures fuel hoses for critical power systems, unlocking backlog of parts, by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-RIA-JMTC secures fuel hoses for critical power systems, unlocking backlog of parts